shulp2211/minnn/docs/source/appendix.rst

    minnn filter "Len(G1) = 3"

-Consensus reads filter is used for filtering MIF files written by :ref:`consensus` action.
+Consensus reads filter is used for filtering MIF files written by :ref:`consensus` and :ref:`consensus-dma` actions.
 The syntax is :code:`MinConsensusReads=value`.
 Only consensuses calculated from :code:`value` or more reads will be passed to the output.
 Example:

 .. code-block:: text